 - Do not freeze it if it has dairy in it.
 Instead, it is better to add the dairy when you reheat it.

 - To make it paleo, skip the dairy and use coconut milk.

-- You can roast the spuds, onions, and garlic first in the oven.
+- In addition, you could roast the spuds, onions, and garlic first in the oven.
 Drizzle them with olive oil and seasonings, then, puree in the blender along with the broth.

-- Feel free to add in carrots and cauliflower without altering much the overall taste.
+- Also, feel free to add carrots and cauliflower without altering the overall taste.